 The name Sandusky has become synonymous with Cedar Point.
 What once began as a beer garden bathhouse and a dance floor has grown into a massive amusement park that draws 3.5 million visitors to the area annually.
 Known internationally for its roller coasters, the city is also home to a vibrant boating and fishing community.
 Beautiful historic downtown Sandusky greets visitors with its collection of museums, shops, and restaurants.

-Santa Fe is poised with the grace and promise of an existence that spans 400 years.
+Santa Fe is poised with the grace and promise of an existence that spans over 400 years.
 As the nation's oldest capital city, Santa Fe bears an identity that extends past Anglo-America and into Spanish and Pueblo heritages.
 History aficionados and culture enthusiasts are drawn to the “The City Different” each year.
 Explore numerous museums and partake in community-wide celebrations.
 Santa Fe is a paradise for the bold hearted.

 Described by the New York Times as “a desert version of Miami's South Beach,” Scottsdale is Arizona’s biggest hit.
 The city is rich in culture and natural grandeur.
 The Scottsdale Arts District lends to proud attractions of galleries, studios, and museums, while architectural majesties like Frank Lloyd Wright's Taliesin West supplement the city’s Western heritage.
 High-end corporate retail outlets and independent boutiques draw myriad savvy shoppers to Scottsdale — and so does the vibrant nightlife.
 Its position on the northern stretches of the Sonoran Desert and the McDowell Mountain Range makes the Scottsdale experience a spectacular one.